-Finding and fixing the root causes or OEE incidents is how TapRooT® Root Cause Analysis can help you improve Overall Equipment Effectiveness to improve your plant’s production performance and profitability.
+Finding and fixing the root causes of OEE incidents is how TapRooT® Root Cause Analysis can help you improve Overall Equipment Effectiveness to improve your plant’s production performance and profitability (lower costs).

 First, there are several articles you could read to learn more about Equifactor® Troubleshooting and TapRooT® Root Cause Analysis, including…

 - Equipment Failure?
 Use Equifactor® Troubleshooting During Your Root Cause Analysis

 - Equifactor® Equipment Troubleshooting Basics